dsolano00/testrepo/README.md

 ##Editing the file

-Its a marfown file in this repository.
+Its a markown file in this repository.